nqminds/Trusted-AI-BOM/packages/docusaurus/docs/working-docs/20-specifications/20-use cases/40-Technical use cases/60-Inferences.md

 An AI system is described and versioned by the component and aggregation claims.

-Individual component or the entire system can be future annotated by attestation claims.
+Individual components, or the entire system, can in future be annotated by attestation claims.

-At an operational level complex queries can be run, which essential dynamically implement policy at the AI system
+At an operational level, complex queries can be run, which essentially dynamically implements policy at the AI system level.

-We list out some examples below
+We list out some examples below: